blastZ/pkg-universe/packages/nest-grpc-helper/README.md

 ## Protos

-All proto files must in the root of workspace, for example the package `accountManager`'s file structure should like:

-- protos
-  - account-manager
-    - main.proto
-    - users-service.proto
+Proto file loader path is based on package name, if the package name is `pkgUniverse.accountManager`, then the proto file will be load from `protos/pkg-universe/account-manager/main.proto`.

+The `protos` folder should in the top of the current working directory.

 ## Examples